visgl/react-map-gl/docs/advanced/viewport-transition.md

 Remarks:
 - The props returned by the callback may contain transition properties.
 For example, during panning and rotating, the callback is invoked with `transitionDuration: 0`, meaning that the map movement instantly matches the change of the pointer.
 When panning or zooming with keyboard, the callback is invoked with a 300ms linear transition.
 - It is recommended that when programatically triggering a transition, always explicitly set the transition properties (interpolator, easing and duration).
+- "Set and forget": the values of the following props at the start of a transition carry through the entire duration of the transition:
+  + `transitionDuration`
+  + `transitionInterpolator`
+  + `transitionEasing`
+  + `transitionInterruption`
 - The default interaction/transition behavior can always be intercepted and overwritten in the handler for `onViewportChange`.
 However, if a transition is in progress, the properties that are being transitioned (e.g. longitude and latitude) should not be manipulated, otherwise the change will be interpreted as an interruption of the transition.